Introduction

 To top it off, just like cigarettes, e-cigarettes and vapes have also been associated with lower fertility function.

-There are also reports that the flavouring concoction in the vape juice affects cells in the testicles and reduces sperm motility.
+There are also reports that the flavouring concoction in vape juice affects testicular cells and reduces sperm motility.

 And these are just some of the known chemicals.

-What about the mostly unidentified 2,000 chemicals found in e-cigarette and vaping liquid, as reported in a 2021 study (2021) by researchers from the JHU?
+What about the mostly unidentified 2,000 chemicals found in e-cigarette and vaping liquid, as reported in a 2021 study by JHU researchers?

 Summary